fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Restart-ServiceFabricNode.md

 In addition to selecting a specific Service Fabric node, this cmdlet can accept a *ReplicaOrInstanceId* parameter to restart the primary replica.
 This simplifies tests on the primary host node by not having to determine which Service Fabricnode is the primary node before restarting that node.

-If you specify a non-zero value for the NodeInstanceId parameter, that ID is compared with the active node ID.
+If you specify a non-zero value for the *NodeInstanceId* parameter, that ID is compared with the active node ID.
 If the IDs do not match, the process is not restarted and an error occurs.
 A stale message can cause this error.

 If you specify the *CreateFabricDump* parameter, this cmdlet causes the Fabric.exe process to crash on the specified node during restart.
 This crash creates a process dump for Fabric.exe.

-Before using this cmdlet, connect to the Service Fabric cluster.
+Before you perform any operation on a Service Fabric cluster, establish a connection to the cluster by using the [Connect-ServiceFabricCluster](./Connect-ServiceFabricCluster.md) cmdlet.

 ## EXAMPLES